Homebrew/homebrew-cask/doc/src/brew-cask.1.md

 ## INTERACTION WITH HOMEBREW

-Homebrew-cask is implemented as a external command for Homebrew.
+Homebrew-Cask is implemented as a external command for Homebrew.
 That means this project is entirely built upon the Homebrew infrastructure.
-For example, upgrades to the Homebrew-cask tool are received through Homebrew:
+For example, upgrades to the Homebrew-Cask tool are received through Homebrew:

     brew update; brew cleanup; brew cask cleanup